Code of Conduct

 No Financial Aid Professional acting on behalf of the Institute shall assign a first-time borrower's loan, through award packaging or other methods, to a particular lender.
 No Financial Aid Professional acting on behalf of the Institute shall refuse to certify, or delay certification of, any loan based on the borrower's selection or a particular lender or guaranty agency.

 No Financial Aid Professional or agent acting on behalf of the Institute shall request or accept from any lender any offer of funds to be used for private student education loans in exchange for the Institute providing concessions or promises to the lender that involves a payment by the Institute of points, premiums, additional interest, or financial support to the lender for extending credit to the student or the family.

 No Financial Aid Professional or agent of the Institute shall request or accept from any lender any assistance with call center staffing or financial aid office staffing, except that a lender may provide professional development training, educational counseling materials (as long as the materials identify the lender that assisted in preparing the materials), or staffing services on a short-term, nonrecurring basis during emergencies or disasters.

 No Financial Aid Professional who serves on an advisory board, commission, or group established by a lender, guarantor, or group of lenders or guarantors may receive anything of value from the lender, guarantor, or group of lenders or guarantors in return for that service.
 However, an employee may be reimbursed for reasonable expenses incurred in serving on such Advisory Board, Commission or group.

 Potential violations of this Code shall be reported and addressed in a manner consistent with RIT's Compliance Policy and Code of Ethical Conduct, and may result in disciplinary action, up to and including dismissal.
-Any questions regarding this Code or a potential violation shall be directed to Verna Hazen, Assistant Vice President & Director of Financial Aid and Scholarships.
+Any questions regarding this Code or a potential violation shall be directed to Larry Chambers, Assistant Vice President & Director of Financial Aid and Scholarships.